matlab-deep-learning/llms-with-matlab/doc/functions/openAIImages.md

 character vector | string scalar

-OpenAI API key to access OpenAI APIs such as DALL·E.
+OpenAI API key to access OpenAI APIs.

 Instead of using the `APIKey` name\-value argument, you can also set the environment variable OPEN\_API\_KEY.
 For more information, see [OpenAI API](http://../OpenAI.md).